 ESL will explore pushing Huya as its live-streaming platform.
 With a minority stake in ESL and Tencent’s support, Huya poses a serious challenge to Twitch’s monopoly in the market, especially with its experience of having higher Revenue per User than its competitors.

-Huya’s experience in the handling and overcoming obstacles in the industry give it an edge over Microsoft.
+Huya’s experience in handling and overcoming obstacles in the industry give it an edge over Microsoft.
 Huya’s ambitious plans in the western markets will depend on how well it can adapt its existing strategies from the Chinese market to the Western audience.
-For now, Huya Inc. is a dark horse with a massive war-chest in this three-legged race for control of the gaming live-streaming industry.
+They also secured Broadcasting rights for LCK Matchs until 2022 For now, Huya Inc. is a dark horse with a massive war-chest in this three-legged race for control of the gaming live-streaming industry.

 Credit: Rohan Samal